logicalclocks/feature-store-api/docs/templates/feature.md

 "TINYTEXT", "MEDIUMBLOB", "MEDIUMTEXT", "LONGBLOB", "LONGTEXT", "JSON"
 ```

-#### Complex online types
+#### Complex online data types

 Additionally to the *online* types above, Hopsworks allows users to store complex types (e.g. *ARRAY<INT>*) on the online feature store.
-Hopsworks will take care of transparently serializing the complex features and storing them as *VARBINARY* on the online feature store.
+Hopsworks serializes the complex features transparently and stores them as VARBINARY in the online feature store.
 The serialization happens when calling the [save()](../api/feature_group_api/#save), [insert()](../api/feature_group_api/#insert) or [insert_stream()](../api/feature_group_api/#insert_stream) methods.
 The deserialization will be executed when calling the [get_serving_vector()](../api/training_dataset_api/#get_serving_vector) method to retrieve data from the online feature store.
-If users query directly the online feature store, for instance using the `fs.sql("SELECT ...", online=True)` statement, they will receive back a binary blob.
+If users query directly the online feature store, for instance using the `fs.sql("SELECT ...", online=True)` statement, it will return a binary blob.

 On the feature store UI, the online feature type for complex features will be reported as *VARBINARY*.

 #### Online restrictions for primary key types:

 When a feature is being used as a primary key, certain types are not allowed.
 Examples of such types are *Float*, *Double*, *Date*, *Text*, *Blob* and *Complex Types*  (e.g. Array<>).
-Additionally the size of the sum of the primary key online types storage requirements should not exceed 3KB.
+Additionally the size of the sum of the primary key online data types storage requirements should not exceed 3KB.

-### Type Inference
+### Type Mapping

-The offline and online types for each feature are inferred automatically when calling the [save()](../api/feature_group_api/#save) method to create a feature group.
-The types will be inferred based on the types of the Spark or Pandas DataFrame.
+The offline and online types for each feature are identified based on the types of the columns in the Spark or Pandas DataFrame, and those types are then mapped to the online and offline data types.

-In the case of Spark DataFrame, the [Spark types](https://spark.apache.org/docs/latest/sql-ref-datatypes.html) will be converted in the equivalent Hive Metastore type and used as offline feature store type.
-If the feature group is online enabled, Hopsworks will then match the offline type to the corresponding online type.
-The matching is performed as following:
+In the case of a Spark DataFrame, the [Spark types](https://spark.apache.org/docs/latest/sql-ref-datatypes.html) will be mapped to the corresponding Hive Metastore type and used as offline data type.
+If the feature group is online enabled, Hopsworks will then map the offline data type to the corresponding online data type.
+The mapping is based on the following rules:

-* If the offline type is supported also on the online feature store (e.g. INT, FLOAT, DATE, TIMESTAMP), the online type will be equivalent to the offline type
+* If the offline data type is also supported on the online feature store (e.g. INT, FLOAT, DATE, TIMESTAMP), the online data type will be the same as the offline data type
-* If the offline type is *boolean*, the online type is going to be set as *tinyint*
+* If the offline data type is *boolean*, the online data type is going to be set as *tinyint*
-* If the offline type is *string*, the online type is going to be set as *varchar(100)*
+* If the offline data type is *string*, the online data type is going to be set as *varchar(100)*
-* If the offline type is not supported by the online feature store and it is not one of the above exception, the online type will be set as *varbinary(100)* to handle complex types.
+* If the offline data type is not supported by the online feature store and it is not one of the above exception, the online data type will be set as *varbinary(100)* to handle complex types.

 #### Pandas Conversion

-When registering a [Pandas](https://pandas.pydata.org/) DataFrame as feature group, the following conversion is applied:
+When registering a [Pandas](https://pandas.pydata.org/) DataFrame as a feature group, the following mapping rules are applied:

 | Pandas Type        | Offline Feature Type|
 | ------------------ | ------------------- |